Jay9093/My-own-git---GROOT/README.md

-# 🌱 GROOT — Build Your Own Git Version Control System
+# 🌱 GROOT — Build Your Own Version Control System

 Welcome to my devops project!
 Groot is a personal version control system, just like GIT.